 The American Academy of Pediatrics is an organization of 67,000 pediatricians committed to the optimal physical, mental and social health and well-being for all infants, children, adolescents, and young adults.
 Their official website offers parent resource guides, pediatric referral services, immunization schedules, child care books, and updates on pediatric health.

 Offers information and tips on ages & stages, healthy living, safety & prevention, a pediatric referral service, an immunization schedule, updates on pediatric health issues and more.

 Offers support and educational materials for children, adolescents, and adults (and their families) with autism and related disorders including Asperger’s Syndrome and pervasive developmental disorder.
 A yearly conference sponsored by the society is available providing a comprehensive understanding and update on autism and related disorders.

 Information for parents and advice from experts on topics from pre-conception through toddlerhood.

-This non-profit parent-based organization provides links to information regarding Attention Deficit Disorder including treatment, legal rights and services, parenting and ADD in the classroom.
-Included is information about materials offered by CHADD.
+Provides information regarding Attention Deficit Disorder including treatment, legal rights and services, parenting and ADD in the classroom.

 Obtain the latest homeschooling news and articles.
 This site is updated very frequently and is created by the publishers of Practical Homeschooling and Homeschool PC.